darusik/adl_2020w/README.md

 #### Drawbacks:
 - training a GAN can be a very complicated task;
 - in case of bad training GAN can produce not realistic images;
-- the detailing of images can be worse than in the previous method, especially for high-resolution data;
+- the level of detail can be worse than in the previous method, especially for high-resolution data;
 #### Benefits:
 - relatively fast and cheap method;
 - can generate more realistic images than the previous approach.